LiamOJ/osquery_hunting_rules/README.md

 to use this contact me,
 palaniyappan[dot]bala[@]gmail[dot]com

-If you want to subscribe to OSQ-Hunterx PRO version of the queries contact: sales@arctosnetworks.com
+If you want PRO version of the queries contact me